 - Crunchy edamame will also do the trick.

-Pine nuts are best when they are light roasted.
+Pine nuts are best when they are lightly roasted.
 It brings out their natural oils and flavors when you roast them.

 It makes the pesto taste more nutty and delicious.